unturned-info/unturned-3-knowledgebase/docs/Server Hosting/ServerHosting.md

         ```

     !!! note
-        In this example MyServer is used as the ServerID for savedata and configuration purposes.
+        In this example, MyServer is used as the ServerID for save data and configuration purposes.

 7. Save your changes.
 8. Double-click the batch script to launch the server.